puppetlabs/puppetserver/documentation/http_certificate_revocation_list.md

 ### Examples

-Since the returned CRL always looks similar to the human eye, the successful examples are each followed by an openssl decoding of the CRL PEM file.
+Because the returned CRL always looks similar to the human eye, the successful examples are each followed by an openssl decoding of the CRL PEM file.

 #### Empty revocation list